marielouisety/IT-5103N-Advanced-Mobile-Software-Development/README.md

-React Native Fundamentals
-Activity 1: Development Environment Setup
+**Activity 1: Development Environment Setup**

-Objective: Set up your React-Native development environment.
+Objective: Set up your React Native development environment.
 Instructions:
 1. Install Node.js and npm.
-2. Install the React-Native CLI.
+2. Install the React Native CLI.
 3. Set up Android Studio or Xcode for mobile emulation.
-4. Create a new React-Native project using 'npx react-native init MyApp'.
+4. Create a new React Native project using 'npx react-native init MyApp'.
 5. Run the app on an emulator or physical device.

 What challenges did you face during setup?